Implementing the Robust Design in RMark

 Population size estimates across primary periods

-The per-period population size \(\hat{N}_t\) is one of the headline outputs of a robust design study.
-In RMark it is derived from the f0 parameter, which represents the estimated number of individuals that were present but never detected in each primary period.
-Add the observed count to f0 and you have \(\hat{N}_t\).
+The per-period population size \(\hat{N}_t\) is one of the headline numbers a robust design study exists to produce.
+RMark builds it from the f0 parameter, which is its estimate of how many animals were there but never once detected in a given primary period.
+Add that to the number you actually counted and you’ve got \(\hat{N}_t\).

 Code